abtion/guidelines/kick_off_meeting_RubyOnRails.md

- # Rememeber - This is ofcause with the specific project in mind
+ # Remember - This is ofcause with the specific project in mind

 - Hosting of videos - what about the economy vs. quality?
 - What video format do we need in order to fit both mobile, tablet and desktop?